tomikasas/tomikasas/README.md

 # 👋 Hi, I'm Tomas Grigaitis

 ## 🌟 About Me
 Finance professional with a bachelor's degree and two years of experience, eager to advance in the field.
-I expanded my expertise by studying data analytics at Turing College, gaining hands-on experience with SQL, Power BI, and other tools for data analysis and decisionmaking.
+I expanded my expertise by studying data analytics at Turing College, gaining hands-on experience with SQL, Power BI, python and other tools for data analysis and decision-making.
 Currently striving to transition into a data analyst role, I am focused on applying my skills to drive actionable insights.
 Beyond work, I've dedicated 15 years to rugby, demonstrating commitment, teamwork, and leadership.

 ### 🚀 Skills
 - **Programming Languages**: Python (PEP8-compliant), SQL